Hi there!

 — Stafford Beer, “Designing Freedom”, p.
 5-6 [emphasis mine]

-Speaking of “a dynamic system in catastrophe, as a result of its internal organisational instability”, let’s return to the subject of the modern commercial Internet.
-Here are, to borrow another turn of phrase, the “happy white crests” of the digital advertising economy today:
+Speaking of “a dynamic system in catastrophe, as a result of its internal organisational instability”, let’s return to the subject of the modern, commercial Internet.
+To borrow another turn of phrase from Beer, here are just a few of the “happy white crests” of online advertising today:

 1: Ad Fraud